 Atomoxetine carries another rare, but important risk: Two cases of severe liver damage have been reported.
 Though both patients recovered when they stopped taking the drug, in 2004 the FDA issued an advisory about that risk.

-To put this in perspective, though, more than 2 million patients have taken atomoxetine.
+To put this in perspective, though millions of patients have taken atomoxetine.
 To be safe, anyone taking the drug should look out for the symptoms of liver damage, including itching, dark urine, jaundice (yellowing of the skin), or some discomfort on the right side of the belly (where the liver is).

 Stimulants such as methylphenidate (Ritalin and others) and amphetamine have been the first choice for treating ADHD for almost 75 years.
 They are believed to work by boosting the transmission of chemical messengers in the brain, primarily norepinephrine and dopamine.
 Dopamine is the chief neurotransmitter in the motor and reward systems, which explains why the drugs enhance a child's level of attention.
 But it also explains two occasional but troubling side effects: tics and substance abuse.

 Atomoxetine is as effective for treating ADHD as are stimulants, but it achieves its effect by a different mechanism.
 Atomoxetine increases the activity of norepinephrine by blocking the pump that pulls it back into nerve cells.
 Atomoxetine does not affect dopamine concentrations.
 The drug is therefore classified as a selective norepinephrine reuptake inhibitor (SNRI).
-Other antidepressants that boost norepinephrine are also effective for ADHD, such as tricyclics (amitriptyline and imipramine) and bupropion (Wellbutrin).
+Other antidepressants that boost norepinephrine are also effective for ADHD, such as so-calledtricyclic antidepressants (such as amitriptyline and imipramine) and bupropion (Wellbutrin).

 Because atomoxetine doesn't activate dopamine, it doesn't affect the reward system, which means people won't abuse it.
 Atomoxetine also does not have the uncomfortable and sometimes dangerous side effects of tricyclic antidepressants.
 Thus, atomoxetine is an important alternative to older treatments.